talla-ui/lib-comp/docs/ref/FormSection.md

 **Content**
 - If a title is specified as a property, it is displayed in the title area;
 - If a [FormSectionDescription](FormSectionDescription.md) is preset as content of the form section, it is displayed in the title area instead.
 - Any other content is added to the [ColumnCard](ColumnCard.md), separated using a horizontal divider.
-Containers and view composites do not receive any padding, but individual input components do.
+Containers and UI components do not receive any padding, but individual input components do.

 ## Instance members